stefania-andra/chatbot-beginner-project/README.md

 # Simple Python Chatbot
-This is a beginner chatbot built in Python as my first programming project at Queen Mary University of London
+This is a beginner chatbot built in Python as my first programming project at Queen Mary University of London.
 ## Features
 - Responds to basic greetings and questions
 - Runs in the terminal using user input